-Summer is coming to a close, but there is still time to get in a few more road trips.
+Summer is in full swing and it’s time to get in a few road trips.
 It is unfortunate, but there is a growing trend in the number of motorcycle accidents and fatalities each year, making motorcycle safety a real concern for riders and their families.
 There are many organizations that have created signs, commercials, radio ads, etc cautioning motorists to look out for motorcycles and they have done a great job in promoting safety for riders.
 As a motorcycle rider yourself, you also should do your part to ensure your own motorcycle safety.

 Regardless if you cruise across the country or across town, there are some universal motorcycle safety tips to keep in mind.

 1) Always wear a helmet and other appropriate gear.
 Riding clothes should be bright, reflective or easy for passing or following motorists to see.
 Your motorcycle is smaller then the other vehicles on the road so make sure to make yourself as visible as possible.
 In the event of an accident, a helmet will help protect you from a fatal head injury.

 2) Be cautious of the road conditions.
 Hazards such as potholes, cracks and bumps in the road and even road kill can throw you off balance and cause you to loose control of the motorcycle.
 Gravel roads can also be hazardous because of loose gravel which can cause you to skid.
 Rain can cause slippery roads from not only the water but oily road grime.